sakkarose/wazuh-provision/README.md

 - Velociraptor integration with SIGMA rules
 - VALHALLA SIGMA managed rule update through Github Action
 - Linux agent provision script
+- Notification channel (Not really a good to-do since SOAR pretty does this job better than a SIEM)

 ## Note